Calendars, planners, to-do lists: these are just a few of the tools we use to stay on top of our day-to-day activities.

-Using a sales tracking spreadsheet makes it easy to have all the information you need to review in one place.
+Using a tracking spreadsheet or template makes it easy to have all the information you need to review in one place.
 Plus, they can be used to quickly identify trends and any corrections that need to be made.
 And they can be used in one-on-ones and team meetings to review performance.

-Sales Tracking Spreadsheet
+Sales Tracking Spreadsheets

-This is a sales activity report that allows sales reps to keep track of their activities each week and compare their progress against goals that have been set.
+With handy columns that correspond to tasks and action items, this is a sales activity report that allows sales reps to keep track of their activities each week and compare their progress against goals that have been set.

 Here's another template that offers a simplified way to track your sales goals, tailored toward a product-based business.
 Using a budgetary approach, the spreadsheet forecasts sales based on price per unit and will track which items make up what percentage of total sales.

 For organizations with separate marketing and sales teams, it's critical to get everyone on the same page.
 Wouldn't it be great if marketers were generating all the right leads, your sales reps had high closing rates, and they both agreed on what a good lead was?
 This template calculates and tracks goals based on marketing leads, monitors the performance of different lead targets, and increases transparency between the two teams to encourage better alignment.